oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud300.md

 ![](images/300/HeaderImage.png)

-Update: February 27, 2017
+Update: March 10, 2017

+# Lab 300 - Integration Cloud Service

+---

 ## Introduction

 This is the third of several labs that are part of the **Oracle Touch the Cloud** workshop.

-In this lab, you will acquire a good overview of the next generation Oracle Integration Cloud Service (aka ICS).
+In this lab, you will acquire a good overview of the Oracle Integration Cloud Service (ICS), then next generation integration platform.
 You will modify an integration to Oracle EBS.
 You will explore various consoles and tools available to interact with your integration.
 The exercise will get your familiar with all the tooling available to work with this cloud service.

 Please direct comments to: John VanSant (john.vansant@oracle.com)